habi/acinar-analysis-manuscript/manuscript.md

 However, relative numbers as reported in this study are more reliable.
 This is especially the case when the comparison is done in groups of animals processed in parallel and counted by the same operator.
-We assessed the same lungs as Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013], but based on a very different imaging method and with two different persons performing the stereological assessment.
+We assessed the same lungs as Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013], but performed our assessement based on a very different imaging method and with two different persons performing the stereological assessment at two very different points in time.
 This may explain the relative factor of 5.04 that we found as a difference.

 ![Number of alveoli based on data from Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013] together with our linearly scaled data (our data multiplied by 5.04).